AndrejKlocok/review_analysis/README.md

     curl --location --request POST 'localhost:9200/_snapshot/pcknot5/finalize/_restore' \
         --header 'Content-Type: application/json'

+After successful setup the domain index needs to be created.
+Also project users needs to be initialized to users index.
+To init elastic search domain indexes use command:

+    python3 init_elastic.py
 ## Models
 Models are available right now only in working setup directory.
 Base model for bipolar classification of sentiment can be downloaded from google: